melvinsamuel070/MERN_Todo/README.md

 9. Test Your Connection
 Use the connection string in your application .env file and in Node.js.

-# Project Description

-## 1. Application Containerization
-### Dockerize the Application
-- **Clone the Repository**: Clone the repository from the provided GitHub link.
-- **Create Dockerfiles**:
-  - Create Dockerfiles for both the frontend (React) and backend (Node.js/Express) to containerize the application.
-  - Optimize the Dockerfiles for production (e.g., multi-stage builds for React, minimal Node.js images).
-### Docker Compose Configuration
-- Write a `docker-compose.yml` file to define services for the backend, frontend, MongoDB, Prometheus, and other necessary components.
-- Set up Docker volumes for MongoDB to ensure data persistence.

----

-## 2. Docker Compose Setup
-### Deploy the Application
-- Use Docker Compose to define and deploy services for the frontend, backend, and MongoDB.
-- Ensure services are defined with clear dependencies and network communication using Docker Compose networks.
-- Create `.env` files to securely manage environment variables and use Docker Secrets for sensitive information like database credentials.
-- Simulate ConfigMaps in Docker Compose using bind mounts to manage application configuration details.

 ---

 ## 3. Load Balancing with ELB